Basis-Theory/docs/source/includes/detokenization/_examples.md

 ### Reactor Prerequisites

-For the examples below, we will be using a Reactor created using the `Spreedly - Card` Reactor Formula, unless the example explicitly calls out otherwise.
+For the examples below, we will be using a Reactor created using the `Spreedly - Card` Reactor Formula.
 We will need the `id` of this Reactor in the examples below: `d08bc998-9301-495c-a2e5-04f8dc0916b4`.

 This Reactor Formula accepts the following [request parameters](/#reactor-formulas-reactor-formula-object):